-• Test error rate: (41+50)/300=0.303
+• Test error rate: 0.27

-Advantages and Disadvantages of Trees
+Advantages and disadvantages of trees

-- Trees are very easy to explain to people.
-In fact, they are even easier to explain than linear regression! - Trees can be displayed graphically, and are easily interpreted even by a non-expert (especially if they are small). - Trees can easily handle qualitative predictors without the need to create dummy variables. - Unfortunately, trees generally do not have the same level of predictive accuracy as some of the other modern regression and classification approaches. - However, by aggregating many decision trees, the predictive performance of trees can be substantially improved.
-We introduce these concepts next.
+- Trees can be displayed graphically, and are easily interpreted even by a non-expert (especially if they are small). - Trees can easily handle qualitative predictors without the need to create dummy variables. - Unfortunately, trees generally do not have the same level of predictive accuracy as some of the other modern regression and classification approaches. - However, by aggregating many decision trees, the predictive performance of trees can be substantially improved. - We will see two combination methods, both based on the same resampling technique: the bootstrap, which we introduce first.